hiccius/OpenGL/02-textures/README.md

 - In the **fragment shader**, the texture object is **sampled** to obtain the color of each pixel.
 In order to load multiple textures, the concept of **texture unit** is introduced.

 ### Examples
 The examples can be executed one by one without needing to pass any arguments.
-They are not interactive except for the last one [6.
+They are not interactive except for the last one, [6.
 Variable textures](#6-variable-textures).
 The examples need to be launched from the root *build* folder so they can find the right path for the shaders.
 To exit the examples, just press <kbd>ESC</kbd>.

 #### 1. A rainbow container
 This example gives a rectangle the appearence of a wooden container by attaching a texture to it.
 The texture is mixed with other values in the fragment shader to modify its look.